Bryan M. Thomas

 Bryan Morel Thomas (May 8, 1836 – July 16, 1905) was an American soldier, farmer, marshal, and educator.
 He served as an officer in the United States Army, and later in the Confederate States Army during the American Civil War.
 He was a son-in-law of Jones M. Withers, under whom Thomas would serve in the war.
-Thomas also participated in and was captured during the 1865 Battle of Fort Blakely, the conflict's final infantry fight.
+Thomas also participated in and was captured during the 1865 Battle of Fort Blakeley, the conflict's final infantry fight.

 Early life and U.S. Army career

 Thomas was born in 1836 in Milledgeville, Georgia, and gained his primary education while attending Atlanta's Oglethorpe University.
 On July 1, 1854, he entered the United States Military Academy at West Point.
 Thomas graduated four years later and stood 22nd out of 54 cadets.
 On July 1, 1858, he was brevetted as a second lieutenant and assigned to the 8th U.S. Infantry.

 With the 8th Infantry, Thomas performed garrison duty in New York and then was stationed in the Utah Territory.
 On January 19, 1859, he was promoted to second lieutenant and assigned to the 5th U.S. Infantry.
 With the 5th Infantry he was stationed at Fort Union in the New Mexico Territory until resigning in 1861.